 That’s why some people wonder if boxers are dangerous dogs before adopting a puppy of this breed.
-The dogs are athletic and powerful, an instinctive guardian who is protective of his family.
-They are not known, however, as dogs with a tendency for aggression or bad temper.
+The dogs are athletic and powerful, an instinctive guardian who protects his family.
+However, they are not known as dogs with a tendency for aggression or bad temper.

 The dogs are midsized and typically weigh 55 to 70 pounds.

 The Boxer is not a dangerous dog; in fact, it is one of the best breeds for children, loyal to their families, and very affectionate.
 It is known as “the eternal puppy” because even in its last period of life, the Boxer surprises with his enthusiastic and happy behavior.

 Boxers tend to be alert and protective but are generally amiable animals, even with strangers.
 They place great trust in their human family, whom they follow blindly and obediently.

 They have an active and fun personality.
 Boxers love to play and perform tricks.
 They are intelligent dogs that get bored quickly, so it’s crucial to keep them mentally stimulated so they don’t become destructive.

 This breed needs lots of human attention and struggles if left alone for extended periods.
 They need constant training.